bast/go-game/README.md

 # go-game

-Go game written in Go for the browser.
+Go game for the browser.

-The goal is to learn Go and Go by implementing Go in Go.

 ![Example board](board.png)